carloWIP/maker-space-2015/blinky-grid/README.md

-#Light and Vision - Blinky Grid
+#Station 3: Your Name in Lights - Blinky Grid
 Skill level: Beginner

 Another fun feature of many maker projects are LEDs - light emitting diodes.
 LEDs come in different sizes, and many different configurations.
 In this activity -- and its sister activity with the Blinky POV -- we'll learn to program some LED arrays to display some simple graphics and messages.